brhoughton/react-video-streaming-app/README.md

 # React Video Streaming App

-An SPA that hosts and streams user created video content.
+An SPA that mimics an existing and very popular video streaming site.

 ## Description

-A simple form for user account creation that includes a users contact information and account details.
+The goal with this project was to see how closely I could reproduce the landing page for a very popular video streaming site.

 ## Getting Started